Water pollution in the UK: the causes and effects - Earthwatch Europe

 We’re fighting for healthy fresh water

-Our FreshWater Watch programme is a global citizen science initiative where community groups are trained to monitor and protect their local rivers, lakes and freshwater bodies.
+Our FreshWater Watch programme is a global citizen science initiative where community groups and individuals are trained to monitor and protect their local rivers, streams, lakes, ponds and other freshwater habitats.

-Citizen scientists use our FreshWater Watch test kit to measure nutrient pollution, and record basic visual observations of their chosen local waterbody.
-These include surrounding land use, pollution sources, and algae.
+Citizen scientists use our FreshWater Watch testing kit to measure nutrient pollution, and record basic visual observations of their chosen local waterbody.
+These include surrounding land use, pollution sources, and presence of algae.

 How can you help?

-Our rivers and freshwater habitats are at crisis point and we need urgent action.
-Sign up to the Great UK WaterBlitz to join the fight for healthy freshwater next Spring!
+Our freshwater habitats are in trouble and we need urgent action to make the invisible, visible.
+Take part in the next Great UK WaterBlitz between 24-27 April 2026 to join the fight for healthy freshwater!
 Help us build a national picture of water quality across the UK.
+Every datapoint counts.

 Website by AgencyForGood